5paceman/QuickSpell2/README.md

 # QuickSpell2
 QuickSpell2 is a rewrite of the Meridian59 tool QuickSpell.
-It allows you to create hotkeys for Meridian59 spells however its limited to 10 spells is written in MFC and doesnt support coloring the buttons.
+It allows you to create hotkeys for Meridian59 spells but its limited to only allowing 10 spells, it's written in MFC and doesnt support coloring the buttons.
-This rewrite has infinite spells and the ability to color buttons.
+This rewrite has **infinite** spells and the ability to **color buttons**.

 ### Download
 Find the latest compiled version in the [releases](https://github.com/5paceman/QuickSpell2/releases) section